chauhankomal/Machine-Learning/README.md

 # Machine-Learning
-Assignmets of the course Machine Learning(COL-774)
+Assignments of the course Machine Learning(COL-774)